The Hunting Report Newsletter

 | Important Deadlines

-| Here are the important permitting developments to watch for this month in the US.
+|Here are the important permitting developments to watch for this month in the US.
 Compiled by Mike Bodenchuk, Editor-at-Large

 |

-Note: |Editor's Note: As part of our research, we asked all the caribou outfitters remaining in Quebec about the closure of caribou sport hunting and their future.
-Richard Hume sent us a lengthy and detailed email, far too long to include in our print edition.
-Still, Hume's email echoed what we heard from other outfitters and we are including it here.... |Editor's Note: In our December issue we looked at elk opportunities in states with early draw deadlines.
-Now, for the rest of the story....